bryjcannon/Qontextualize/README.md

-# Qontext - Scientific Claim Analysis for YouTube
+# Qontextualize - Scientific Claim Analysis for YouTube

 Qontext is a Chrome extension that helps users critically evaluate scientific claims made in YouTube videos.
 By leveraging advanced AI technology, Qontext analyzes video transcripts to identify, verify, and provide context for scientific claims in real-time.